ccontavalli/grub-shusher/README.md

 `grub-shusher` contains two tiny .c files that will patch your master boot record and grub files to disable those two messages.

-They are relatively risky to use, as they will read your disk and try to patch it on the fly, but have used them on a few systems without issues.
+The software is as safe as I could make it: it looks for a specific set of patterns, and if not all are found, it stops processing.
+I have tested it on a few machines, and it is working.

+Consider though that they will read your master boot record and modify it.
+This probably does not work on EFI systems.

 **USE THEM AT YOUR OWN RISK**

+**ONLY TESTED on AMD64 using BIOS BOOT - NO EFI**

 How to use them
 ===============

-**REPLACE /dev/sda with your GRUB PARTITION, used with grub-setup**
+**REPLACE /dev/sda with your GRUB PARTITION, used with grub-setup or grub-install**

     $ make
     $ sudo -s
+    # ./grub-kernel /boot/grub/kernel.img
+    # ./grub-kernel /usr/lib/grub/i386-pc/kernel.img
+    # grub-install /dev/sda
     # ./mbr /dev/sda
-    # ./grub-kernel /boot/grub/kernel.img

 ... and done.
+Note that the order is important:

+  1. `make` will compile the code, you need to have GCC installed.
+  2. `grub-kernel ...` will remove the 'Welcome to GRUB!' message from the `kernel.img` file.
+  3. `grub-install /dev/sda` will create a new compressed `core.img` and install it on your disk.
+  4. `mbr /dev/sda` will remove a few other messages from the installed mbr.

 To make GRUB entirely quiet, my `/etc/defaults/grub` has: